nicktodd/spring-course/docs/springboot-jpa.md

 In this exercise you will see how easy it is to build a complete end to end application using much of the technology you have covered in the previous chapters, but with much of the code and configuration no longer required.

+The complete solution to this exercise can be found in `Solutions/workspace/CompactDiscDaoWithRestAndBoot`.

 ## Part 1 Create a Spring Boot Application
 1. Create a new Maven project with an artifact ID MySpringBoot and a group ID of com.conygre.spring.boot.